TodePond/SandPond/README.md

 Or [download](https://github.com/l2wilson94/SandPond/archive/master.zip) it and open `index.html` in a browser.<br>

 ## Make your own element
-1. Write some TodeSplat using the `TodeSplat` function.<br>
+1. Write some SpaceTode using the `SpaceTode` function.<br>
 Let me know if you want any help! :)

-To learn more, check out the [TodeSplat Documentation](https://github.com/l2wilson94/SandPond/wiki/TodeSplat-Documentation) on the [wiki](https://github.com/l2wilson94/SandPond/wiki/).<br>
+To learn more, check out the [SpaceTode Documentation](https://github.com/l2wilson94/SandPond/wiki/SpaceTode-Documentation) on the [wiki](https://github.com/l2wilson94/SandPond/wiki/).<br>
-Or check out the examples in the [Elements](https://github.com/l2wilson94/SandPond/tree/master/Elements) folder.
+Or check out the examples in the [Elements](https://github.com/l2wilson94/SandPond/tree/main/Elements) folder.